Remote Island Medicine Internships in the Philippines

 Each UC Davis Summer Abroad Internship program pairs UC Davis Study Abroad with a partner organization that manages the personalized internship placements; arranges accommodations and excursions; leads onsite orientations and optional social events; and provides 24/7 emergency support.
 As part of the placement process for Summer Internships, participants will first enroll through UC Davis Study Abroad and then complete a supplemental application for the partner organization associated with their particular Summer Internship program.

 Although Study Abroad partners with outside organizations for some aspects of Summer Abroad Internships, the official provider for these programs is UC Davis Study Abroad, and course credit is issued by UC Davis.

 Internship Placement Process

 After students enroll through UC Davis Study Abroad in the Philippines—Remote Island Medicine Summer Internship program, they will receive instructions for completing a separate application and portal for this program’s partner, Child Family Health International (CFHI).
 CFHI’s process includes a supplemental application.
 Note that some CFHI programs include placements and activities at multiple internship sites while others place students at one internship for the duration of the program.
 No interviews are required in the placement process.

 Once a week you will meet with your Medical Director to discuss your experiences at the clinics and hospitals.
 A lecture on a health related topics will also be provided.
-Students can use this time to discuss particular issues of interest, review their progress in clinic or bring up any concerns they may have.
-Clinical rotation sites include:
+You can use this time to discuss particular issues of interest, review your progress in clinic or bring up any concerns you may have.